anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Kubernetes Application package manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To manage the lifecycle (e.g. install and configure, upgrade, uninstall) of complex
+To manage the lifecycle (e.g., install and configure, upgrade, uninstall) of complex
 applications consisting of several Pods and other Kubernetes
 objects, the Reference Architecture mandates the use of a specific Kubernetes
 Application package manager.
 The Package Manager must be able to manage the